ian-r-rose/ian-r-rose.github.io/content/2015-09-13-buckingham-pi-qualitative.md

 Unlike the pendulum example, there is an additional wrinkle.
-Sure, those expressions correctly represent the units of velocity, but we can multiply the right hand sides by the Reynolds number, which has no dimensions, and still have the correct units.
+Sure, those expressions correctly represent the units of velocity, but we can multiply the right hand sides by the Reynolds number, which has no dimensions, and still get the correct units.
-Even more, we can multiply by *any arbitrary function of the Reynolds number*, with no effect on the units.
+Even more, we can multiply by *any arbitrary function of the Reynolds number*, and have no effect on the units.

 Expressed in terms of an equation, we can write
 \begin{equation}